-In the case of a rotating black hole or possibly a wormhole. $l$ corresponds to exotic matter ($T_{00}<0$), and $M$ represents conventional matter.
-Btween $M$ and $l$ may has an interaction term $T_{\text{inter}}$ that corresponds to a geometric quantity $G_{\text{inter}}$.
-To ensure safety, we set $l$ to zero. it is significant to consider the direction of the black hole's spin determined by parameter $a$.
-We use the positive and negative cases of a to represent different spin directions, as discussed in Fig. \ref{fig:7} and Fig. \ref{fig:8}, respectively.
+In the case of a rotating black hole or possibly a wormhole, we set $l$ to zero.
+It is significant to consider the direction of the black hole's spin determined by parameter $a$.
+We use the positive and negative cases of $a$ to represent different spin directions, as discussed in Fig. \ref{fig:7} and Fig. \ref{fig:8}, respectively.
 Let us first examine the scenario where the spin is positive, as depicted in Fig. \ref{fig:7}.
-In the interval of $a\in[0.00,0.05]$, two magnification peaks can be observed.
-However, for $a\in[0.05,0.30]$, only one magnification peak is present.
+In the interval of $a\in[0.00,0.05]$, two and three peaks of magnification can be observed.
+However, for $a\in[0.05,0.30]$, only one peak of magnification is present.
 Next, we consider the case of negative spin, as illustrated in Fig. \ref{fig:8}.
-Within the interval of $a\in[0.00,0.18]$, three magnification peaks exist.
-In the interval of $a\in[0.18,0.22]$, there are two magnification peaks.
+Within the interval of $a\in, [0.00,0.18]$, three peaks of magnification exist.
+In the interval of $a\in[0.18,0.22]$, there are two peaks of magnification.
 Finally, for $a\in[0.22,0.30]$, only one peak of magnification is observed.
 It can be seen in Fig. \ref{fig:7} and \ref{fig:8} that $a$ equals to zero and corresponds to a Schwarzschild black hole with three peaks, while $a$ exists in the second-order term, which affects the position of the peaks and causes the two peaks to merge and finally disappear.